Mostafa123165/Algoriza_weather_app/README.md

 # Weather Application
 Weather is a mobile application developed using Flutter.
 It supports both Android and IOS.

+Weather is a mobile application , Allow to the user know information about the weather

 ## Folder structure

 ```